large-scale-gxe-methods/GEM/README.md

 --include-snp-file
      Path to file containing a subset of variants in the specified BGEN file to be used for analysis.
-     The firstline in this file is the header that specifies which variant identifier in the BGEN file
+     The first line in this file is the header that specifies which variant identifier in the BGEN file
      is used for ID matching.
 This must be either 'snpid' or 'rsid'.
 There should be one variant identifier per line after the header.
 Variants not listed in this file will be excluded from analysis.